crfroehlich/bloog/content/configuration/setting-up/search.md

 real-time results.
 Algolia’s powerful API lets you quickly and seamlessly index content and implement search within your websites.

-Algolia offers great free tier, which may be sufficient for plenty of pages using BooGi.
+Algolia offers great free tier, which may be sufficient for plenty of pages using HikingMyDesk.
 For more details on Algolia follow its [documentation](https://www.algolia.com/doc/).

 ## Setting up Algolia